jlelong/LaTeX-Workshop-wiki/View.md

 ## SyncTeX

-This extension will automatically look for `synctex` in the expected location (see [settings](#latex-workshopsynctexpath)) and will alert the user if it is not found.
-Alternatively, you can use the javascript built-in version of `synctex`, see [settings](#latex-workshopsynctexsynctexjsenabled).

-Synctex may fail if the path contains non-ASCII characters, see [FAQ](FAQ#Path-containing-Chinese-characters).
+The javascript built-in version of SyncTeX is used by default.
+See [settings](#latex-workshopsynctexsynctexjsenabled).

 ### Usage